codeacula/vae/Vae.md

 For each day, it is expected the user will go through key phases:

 - **Waking Up**: The user is waking up and doing their morning rituals.
 Review their current mental and physical state, and plan today's goals.
 - **Morning Huddle**: The user determines what they will work on first, beginning the daily workflow.
+Help the user determine which goal to work on first and start planning the first work sprint.
 - **Evening Preparation**: The user prepares for activities that evening, including preparing dinner, working on project, or relaxing.
+Remind the user of anything they need to do ahead of time to prepare for dinner or winding down later that evening, otherwise encourage downtime later.
 - **Winding Down**: The user is finishing their day and ready to put down electronics.
 Check in and review the day and prepare for tomorrow.

 ### New Task Instructions